Pink Floyd discography

-The discography of the English rock group Pink Floyd consists of 15 studio albums, four live albums, 12 compilation albums, five box sets, three EPs, and 27 singles.
+The discography of the English rock group Pink Floyd consists of 15 studio albums, seven live albums, 12 compilation albums, five box sets, three EPs, and 27 singles.
 Formed in 1965, Pink Floyd earned recognition for their psychedelic or space rock music, and, later, their progressive rock music.
 The group have sold over 250 million records worldwide, including 75 million in the United States.

 Pink Floyd achieved success in London's underground music scene, led by the singer and guitarist Syd Barrett.
 They signed a management deal with Peter Jenner and Andrew King (Blackhill Enterprises) in October 1966, and recorded a demo shortly afterwards to attract record label interest.
 In 1967, they signed with EMI Columbia and released their first single, "Arnold Layne", followed by the album The Piper at the Gates of Dawn.

 Barrett left following mental health problems in 1968, and was replaced by the singer and guitarist David Gilmour.
 Both appear on Pink Floyd's second album, A Saucerful of Secrets, the first of several to feature cover artwork by Hipgnosis.
-In 1969, Pink Floyd released a soundtrack album (More) and a combined live and studio album, Ummagumma.
+In 1969, Pink Floyd released a soundtrack album, More, and a combined live and studio album, Ummagumma.
 Atom Heart Mother (1970) was a collaboration with Ron Geesin, featuring an orchestra and choir.
 Meddle and the Obscured by Clouds soundtrack followed in 1971 and 1972.